ds300/derivablejs/README.md

 Special thanks to:

 - Alan Dipert and Micha Niskin, creators of Javelin (and Boot!).
 [Their talk on Javelin](www.infoq.com/presentations/ClojureScript-Javelin) was the first exposure I had to these ideas.
-- Michael Thompson for the [re-frame README](https://github.com/Day8/re-frame) which was an awesome resource and gave me enough enthusiasm for the idea to hunker down and write everything.
+- Michael Thompson for the [re-frame README](https://github.com/Day8/re-frame) which was an awesome resource and gave me enough enthusiasm for the idea to hunker down and do it.
 - David Weir and Jeremy Reffin, current mentors/employers for keeping me around despite my doing stuff like this.
-- Rich Hickey for words of wisdom regarding how to go about doing software.
+- Rich Hickey and the Clojure community for being a constant source of ideas and for making programming even more fun.

 ## Hire Me